-In this article we look at some common mistakes businesses involved in e-commerce make.
-Many of these mistakes concern some quite fundamental aspects of e-commerce.
-A good understanding of these issues should assist you with your overall e-commerce business strategy and place your company on the path to success.
+In this article, we look at some common eCommerce mistakes businesses involved in eCommerce make.
+These eCommerce mistakes concern some quite fundamental aspects of eCommerce.
+A good understanding of these issues should assist you with overall eCommerce business strategy and place your company on the path to success.

 What is ecommerce?

-Ecommerce simply means transactions or business carried out electronically on the internet, such as buying and selling goods and services.
-One of the most obvious forms of e-commerce is online shopping conducted either by consumers to businesses (b2c) or between businesses (b2b).
+Ecommerce means transactions or business carried out electronically on the internet, such as buying and selling goods and services.
+One of the most obvious forms of eCommerce is online shopping conducted either by consumers to businesses (b2c) or between businesses (b2b).

-Why is it important to get your e-commerce strategy right?
+Why is it important to get eCommerce strategy right?

-It is no secret that consumer behaviours have evolved in recent years as more people have turned to the internet to do business in place of, or in addition to, traditional methods.
+It is no secret that consumer behaviors have evolved in recent years as more people have turned to the internet to do business in place of, or in addition to, traditional methods.

-The success of some well-known online marketplaces has also contributed to this trend and attracted many shoppers for many reasons, from convenience to bargain hunting.
+The success of some well-known online marketplaces has contributed to this trend and attracted shoppers for reasons, from convenience to bargain hunting.

-There are many benefits that both businesses and consumers can achieve from e-commerce, but there are also many pitfalls.
-Here are 10 common e-commerce mistakes, put together to help you avoid making the same mistakes:
+There are benefits that both businesses and consumers can achieve from eCommerce, but there are pitfalls.
+Here are ten common eCommerce mistakes, put together to help you avoid making the same eCommerce mistakes: